 Drainage system

 Drainage system refers to the type of system used to collect, treat and discharge waste water from a property.
 Drainage systems in a property could be the sewerage system or storm water drainage system including surface systems, subsurface systems, natural slope systems or gutters.
-The type of drainage systems could be defined as follows,
+The type of drainage systems could be defined as follows:

-Natural drainage - The inlet and outlet point of the natural drain system should be maintained with adequate size of channel for ensuring unrestricted flow of water.
+Natural drainage — The inlet and outlet point of the natural drain system should be maintained with adequate size of channel for ensuring unrestricted flow of water;

-Closed drain - forms a complex network underground.
-The primary refuse from individual areas is collected and transported to the main network which finally goes to a treatment plant.
+Closed drain — forms a complex network underground.
+The primary refuse from individual areas is collected and transported to the main network which finally goes to a treatment plant; and